Tag: MiDavies

 MiDavies – 2016 Parliamentary Question to the Department of Health

-To ask the Secretary of State for Health, what assessment he has made of the Italian model for screening heart conditions in young people who participate in organised sport.
+To ask the Secretary of State for Health, what assessment he has made of the potential merits of the Italian model of cardiac screening for young people involved in sport.

 • MiDavies – 2015 Parliamentary Question to the Department of Health